codeurjc-students/2025-MyMLB/README.md

 ![Standings Screen](images/screens/Standings.png)

 When clicking **"Standings"** in the [headers](#2-headers), the user will be redirected to this page, where the MLB standings are displayed.
 The standings are divided into two leagues: the American and the National League.
 Each of them consists of three divisions: East, Central and West.
+Aditionally, each team is displayed alongside its respective logo.

 ### 7: Profile